-Be sure to speak with a workers' compensation attorney if you have questions or believe you are not getting fair compensation.
+Be sure to speak with an attorney if you have questions or believe you're not getting fair compensation.
 If your injury was caused by employer negligence or an intentional act, you may want to consider filing a lawsuit.
-A great first step is to have an attorney review your claim for free.
+A local workers' compensation lawyer can assist with all of your questions and needs about your rights.